Rules & Regulations

 Participation in the Indie Cup events is free and open to any developer who meets the following general eligibility requirements:

-- Applying developers must be independent, i.e. not owned by another company, have no majority stakeholder, and be able to exercise total control over the direction of their project;
+- Applying developers must be independent, i.e. not owned or backed up (i.e. with means of production) by another company, have no dominant external stakeholder, and be able to exercise total creative and commercial control over the direction of their project and its IP;

-Indie Cup is open to PC and mobile games.
-At this point we do not accept console-only, VR-exclusive and blockchain-based submissions.
+Indie Cup is open to PC games.
+At this point, we do not accept mobile-only, console-only, VR-only and blockchain-based submissions.

 Official Selection